alex1x/practice/README.md

 ## Design Choices

-- I have used a private Github Container Registry repository, just to demonstrate how to do it.
-You can use a public repository if you prefer.
+- I used a *private* Github Container Registry repository, just to demonstrate how to do it.
+You can use a *public* repository if you prefer.
+- I used the official terraform module to create the EKS cluster.
+- I used EKS `Auto Mode` because it is easier to set up for a demo.
+- I injected a 20% error rate into the hello service to demonstrate that the liveness and readiness probes work.
+- I used [hey](https://github.com/rakyll/hey) to load test the hello service and demonstrate autoscaling.
+- I set up the OpenTelemetry Collector but didn't configure it fully.
+However you can see the service is auto-instrumented via the relevant annotation in its manifest, and the traces are being sent to the OpenTelemetry Collector.
+The next step would be to configure the collector to send those traces to a backend, and to configure OpenTelemetry for metrics and logs.

-## How to use - TLDR version
+## How to use

-- Run `just terraform-apply` to create the AWS resources.
+- Run `just terraform-init` then `just terraform-apply` to create the AWS resources.
-- Run `just docker-login` then `just hello`.
+- Run `just docker-login` then `just hello` to build and push the hello service Docker image to the Github Container Registry.
+- Run `just create-dockerconfigjson` to create a `dockerconfigjson` secret in the Kubernetes cluster which authenticates to the Github Container Registry.
+- Run `just deploy-hello` to deploy the hello service to the Kubernetes cluster.
+- Run `just loadgenerator` to build and push the loadgenerator Docker image to the Github Container Registry.
+- Run `just deploy-loadgenerator` to deploy the loadgenerator to the Kubernetes cluster, which will load test the hello service.
+- Run `just test-hello` to test the hello service by running a curl pod and curling the hello service.

 ## Local Testing